showell-labs/react-native-fs-fork/README.md

 ### `write(filepath: string, contents: string, position?: number, encoding?: string): Promise<void>`

 Write the `contents` to `filepath` at the given random access position.
 When `position` is `undefined` or `-1` the contents is appended to the end of the file. `encoding` can be one of `utf8` (default), `ascii`, `base64`.

-### `copyFolder(srcFolderPath: string, destFolderPath: string): Promise<void>`

-Copies the contents located at `srcFolderPath` to `destFolderPath`.

-Note: Windows only.
-This method is recommended when directories need to be copied from one place to another.

 ### `copyFileRes(filename: string, destPath: string): Promise<void>`